Published 02 Jul 2025

-What is near-sightedness (myopia) and how can we support our children’s eyes during times of increased screen time?
+What is short-sightedness (myopia) and how can we support our children’s eyes during times of increased screen time?

-Kids are warned that too much TV can cause square eyes.
-Even though that’s not true, it’s a great reminder of the impact of too much screen time on our eyes.
-In our new world of staying home and connecting online, it may not be square eyes but, there is a rise in the need for glasses to correct near-sightedness (myopia) caused by excessive screen time.
+We've all heard the phrase to warn kids that 'too much TV causes square eyes’.
+Even though that’s not true, it’s a great reminder of the impact of too much screen time on our eyes, which has led to a rise in the need for glasses to correct short-sightedness.

-With lockdowns, stay-at-home orders and, changes to our daily lives, limiting screen time isn’t always possible.
-GMHBA Eye Care’s optometrist Daniel Strachan explains what myopia is and how we can best support young eyes from screen time impacts.
+GMHBA Eye Care’s optometrist Daniel Strachan explains what myopia is and how we can best support young eyes from screen time related issues.

 Why do I need to know about myopia?

-Myopia or near-sightedness is a common vision condition in which you can see objects near to you clearly, but those farther away are blurry.
+Myopia or short-sightedness is a common vision condition in which you can see objects near to you clearly, but those farther away are blurry.

-Myopia has been gaining media attention recently due to the rise of device use, particularly by children and toddlers, and we are seeing an increase in the number of young children becoming short-sighted.
-This is concerning as short-sightedness poses significant risks for the development of different eye diseases later on in life such as retinal detachment, myopic maculopathy, cataract and, glaucoma.
+Myopia has been gaining media attention recently due to the rise of device use, particularly by children and toddlers.
+We are seeing an increase in the number of young children becoming short-sighted, which is concerning as this poses significant risks for the development of different eye diseases later in life such as retinal detachment, myopic maculopathy, cataracts and glaucoma.

 How can I support my child to prevent myopia?